darwins-challenge/workshop/README.md

   the Moon Lander Projects.
 They're described below.
 - If you're done early, there are more space-related projects to do.
 For example, the Apollo Guidance Computer.
 - If you get stuck, unwind!
-Play the `moonlander-game` directly, yourself, as a lowly human!
+Play the `moonlander-game` directly, yourself (even if you're just a human).

 ## Moon Lander Projects